-If we really must burn fossil fuels, then wasting as little of the power and heat as possible through better insulation and more efficient delivery systems, will mean that we also produce less CO2 for the same ‘work’ required.
-In practical terms, improvements to insulation and tighter control of carbon fuelled systems (heating, air conditioning etc) will produce a significant reduction in emissions and savings in energy costs/consumption.
+If we really must burn fossil fuels, then wasting as little of the power and heat as possible through better insulation and more efficient delivery systems, will mean that we also produce less CO2 for the same level of energy input required.
+In practical terms, improvements to insulation and tighter control of carbon fuelled systems (heating, air conditioning etc) will produce a significant reduction in emissions and ongoing savings in energy costs/consumption.

 In broad terms, 1,450 kWh of energy produced using fossil fuels will create approximately one tonne of CO2 emission.

 Around 500kg of coal produces one tonne of CO2.
 It would need over an acre of UK woodland to capture (known as sequestering) that amount of CO2.
 This is why we often hear about tree planting as a way of offsetting carbon production.

 As we move towards the target of net zero, there will doubtless be a direct cost to businesses that continue to produce CO2.

 In the report written in May 2019 by Joshua Burke, Rebecca Byrnes and Sam Fankhauser of LSE, The Centre for Climate Change Economics and Policy (CCCEP) and The Grantham Research Institute on Climate Change and the Environment, the price of carbon consistent with reaching net-zero would start at £50 per tonne of carbon dioxide (tCO2) in 2020, reaching £75 in 2030 and £160 per tCO2 in 2050.